-As I watched my mom part the curtains and look out at the street, I remembered how quiet it was when he first left us.
+As I watched my mother part the curtains and look out at the street, I remembered how quiet it was when he first left us.
 Seven months ago.
 Before the Austin Healey.

 LIFE SONGS: MUSH MAN

 We were on patrol.
 We were always on patrol.